 This article is designed to provide a very quick overview of why product compliance testing and certification is performed and to outline some of the compliance requirements.
-Hopefully your soon understand the responsibilities of product certification and why your having your product tested?
+Hopefully, you soon understand the responsibilities of product certification and why you’re having your product tested?
 How you go about selecting a laboratory and what to ask them about their accreditation.

 Why are products tested?